alanverdugo/alanverdugo.github.io/_posts/2022-12-19-security-workshop.md

 ## Conclusion

-I really liked how CTFd and the OWASP Juice Shop projects made it easier to prepare the whole workshop.
+I really liked how CTFd and the OWASP Juice Shop project made it easier to prepare the whole workshop.
 They are mature projects and the best I could find amongst the many alternatives that have the same goals.
 I was just a little confused at first about how they were supposed to work together and how to configure them.
 This is one of the reasons why I wrote this post.

 Since the team is quite young, I allowed them to see the Hints for each challenge.
 In a future workshop, and depending on the experience of the participants, maybe I would make the challenges harder to solve, or enable the "pay for hints" feature, which would encourage a more strategic approach ("Should I pay 200 points for a hint that may or may not help me get 300 points?").